Have you heard about the Great Dane Breeder Scam? Are you concerned that the puppy breeder you found isn’t legitimate? You MUST read this post!

 - If you pay for the puppy today, I’ll cover the cost of shipping him to you

 - We are reputable breeders and have just one puppy left, he could be in your arms tomorrow!
-If you let me know by 3pm, I can get him with our shipping service
+If you let me know by 3 pm, I can get him with our shipping service

-- If you aren’t interested in this puppy, I need to know asap.
+- If you aren’t interested in this puppy, I need to know ASAP.
 The price is going to go up and I thought you might prefer to get him before he’s not on sale anymore

-#7 – No Reputation
+#7 – They Have No Reputation in the Breed Community

 Scam breeders will have no reputation in the community, despite claims of being ‘established family breeders’.